 The king was married for a second time in 991, to Aelgifu, the daughter of

 Ealdorman Ethelbert, by whom he had a further issue;-

 (9) Elfgifu born circa 997

-Disputes also arose with Richard the Good, Duke of Normandy, which were settled by the mediation of the Pope.
-Peace between the two rulers was established in the traditional way by the marriage of Ethelred to Duke Richard's sister, Emma of Normandy, who became his third wife in 1002.
+Disputes also arose with Richard the Good, Duke of Normandy, which was settled by the mediation of the Pope.
+Peace between the two rulers was established traditionally by the marriage of Ethelred to Duke Richard's sister, Emma of Normandy, who became his third wife in 1002.
 The marriage produced 2 sons and a daughter:-

 (11) Edward the Confessor born in around 1004